-If your craft show display doesn’t look professional, you don’t look enthused to be there or your operation seems unorganized, storeowners likely won’t take a chance.
+If your craft show display doesn’t look professional, you don’t look enthused to be there, or your operation seems unorganized, store owners likely won’t take a chance.

 Make sure your craft show display is up to snuff (need help?
 Everything that must be in place is covered here)